sanity-io/preview-kit/MIGRATION.md

 }
 ```

-After migration it looks like this:
+After migration, it looks like this:

 ```tsx
 import createClient from '@sanity/client'